-The 24-year-old from Newcastle will now travel to the University of Warick in June to compete against seven other finalists from across the UK and Ireland.
+The 24-year-old from Newcastle then travelled to the University of Warick in June to compete against seven other finalists from across the UK and Ireland.

 After reaching the Grand Final, Lucy said: “‘It was such a great experience.
 I was up against some strong competitors, so I’m really excited about it and going through to the national finals too.

 “In the future, I am excited to offer my skills in the restoration and maintenance of historic gardens, working across heritage sites, private estates and significant landscapes applying first-class horticultural skills, artistry and design.